coattosintetico/visualCompost/README.md

 Needs to be used in a Processing folder, and add the image file directly through the Processing text editor ("Sketch" > "Add file...") or directly placed in a "data" folder in the same directory.

-The image name is in the main file: visualCompost.pde
+The image filename is in the main file: visualCompost.pde